Skip to main content

 Dashboard

-The dashboard appears by default when the extension is opened.
+The dashboard appears by default when you open the extension.

 Click the + icon to build and customize the dashboard, so it contains essential information.